tomhooijenga/access/README.md

 ```

 # Usage
-The interface implements get, set, has, delete, clear, keys, values and entries.
+The interface implements get, set, has, delete, clear, keys, values, entries and size.

 ```
 import access from '@teamawesome/access';